swcarpentry/hg-novice/pages/04-open.md

 either because they want to protect future patent applications or simply because what's new is frightening.

-#### Challenges
+> ## FIXME {.challenge}
+>

-1. Find out whether you are allowed to apply an open license to your software.
+> Find out whether you are allowed to apply an open license to your software.
-    Can you do this unilaterally,
+> Can you do this unilaterally,
-    or do you need permission from someone in your institution?
+> or do you need permission from someone in your institution?
-    If so, who?
+> If so, who?

+> ## FIXME {.challenge}
+>
-2. Find out whether you are allowed to host your work openly on a public forge.
+> Find out whether you are allowed to host your work openly on a public forge.
-    Can you do this unilaterally,
+> Can you do this unilaterally,
-    or do you need permission from someone in your institution?
+> or do you need permission from someone in your institution?
-    If so, who?
+> If so, who?